Phirxian/phd-airphen-alignment/README.md

 # Airphen Camera Spectral Band Alignment

-# Materiel and Data
+## Material

+AIRPHEN is a scientific multispectral camera developed by agronomists for agricultural applications.
+It can be embedded in different types of platforms such as UAV, phenotyping robots, etc.
+AIRPHEN is highly configurable (bands, fields of view), lightweight and compact.
+It can be operated wireless and combined with complementary thermal infrared channel and high resolution RGB cameras.
+The camera was configured using 450/570/675/710/730/850 nm with FWHM of 10nm.
+The focal lens is 8mm.
+It's raw resolution for each spectral band is 1280x960 px with 12 bit of precision.

 ![alt text](https://www.hiphen-plant.com/wp-content/webp-express/webp-images/doc-root/wp-content/uploads/2019/05/airphen-detail3.png.webp "the airphen camera")

+## Data

+Two dataset was taken at different height  (1.6 to 5.0 meter with 20cm steep).
-For the calibration one shot of a chessboard is taken at different height  (0.8 to 5.0 meter with 20cm steep) The corresponding data can by found in data/steep-chess/
++ One for the calibration a chessboard is taken at different height, the corresponding data can by found in data/steep-chess/.

-For the alignment verification one shot of a grassland is taken at different height (0.8 to 5.0 meter with 20cm steep) The corresponding data can by found in data/steep/
++ One for the alignment verification one shot of a grassland is taken at different height, the corresponding data can by found in data/steep/

 # Method